Robotics Education & Competition Foundation logo

 Discobot Students Take Home Top Honors at the Army All-American Bowl VEX Robotics Competition

-Houston, TX – January 10, 2013 – Robot-bearing students from VEX Robotics Competition (VRC) team DiscoBots, secured top honors with the overall Excellence Award and Tournament Champions at the Army All-American Bowl VEX Robotics Competition in San Antonio this past weekend.
+Houston, TX – January 10, 2013 – Robot-bearing students from VEX Robotics Competition (V5RC) team DiscoBots, secured top honors with the overall Excellence Award and Tournament Champions at the Army All-American Bowl VEX Robotics Competition in San Antonio this past weekend.
 The students competed with and against 44 teams from Texas and Oklahoma.

-The action-packed day required middle and high school students to execute VRC Sack Attack, a game that is played on a 12’x12’ square field.
+The action-packed day required middle and high school students to execute V5RC Sack Attack, a game that is played on a 12’x12’ square field.
 Two alliances – one “red” and one “blue” – composed of two teams each, compete in matches consisting of a twenty-second autonomous period followed by two minutes of driver-controlled play.
 The object of the game is to attain a higher score than your opponent alliance by scoring barrels and balls in goals, earning bonus points and doubling or negating goals.
 As tournament finalists, the team has qualified for the chance to compete in the VEX Robotics Competition World Championship in April against top teams from over 20 countries worldwide.

-VRC team DiscoBots is comprised of Peter Dulworth, age 14; Nicolas Xiong, age 13; Cedric Shy, age 14; and Cyrus Shy, age 13.To prepare for the competition, the group worked together to design and build a robot using the VEX Robotics Design System, that could quickly and efficiently solve specific obstacles and challenges that come with playing the game VEX Sack Attack.
+V5RC team DiscoBots is comprised of Peter Dulworth, age 14; Nicolas Xiong, age 13; Cedric Shy, age 14; and Cyrus Shy, age 13.To prepare for the competition, the group worked together to design and build a robot using the VEX Robotics Design System, that could quickly and efficiently solve specific obstacles and challenges that come with playing the game VEX Sack Attack.

 Each week, students apply what they’ve learned about science, technology, engineering and math in order to build the semiautonomous machines.
 An equally important set of skills is learned through the competition – design, communication, project management, and the importance of composure, because students have to learn how to lose as much as they have to learn how to win.